 From comparing Russian and Swedish sources I reckon the following could be considered as two new facts to have emerged, previously unknown outside Russia:

-1. The Swedish estimates about the Soviet force that killed/captured the seven men strong Öjstad patrol were low.
+1. The Swedish estimates about the Soviet force that killed/captured the eight men strong Öjstad patrol were low.
 The surviving Swedes stated they thought they had fought against 60 Soviets or perhaps one company.
 Margelov makes it very clear that he used three companies for the ambush.
 Even if only one of these companies actually fired at the Swedes one can safely say that the Swedish survivors did not exaggerate about the opposing force...

 2. We now know the identity of the unit that ambushed the Swedes: the Separate Reconnaissance Ski Battalion of the 596th Rifle Regiment of the 122nd Rifle Division.